 Just about any healthy eating goal will involve upping your veggie intake.
 But if we want to get more veggies in, we need to make it easy to do that!
 So these two tools are favorites in the veggie-prep category.
 They’re both very easy to use, and also a fun way to get those veggies prepped!

 You guys.
 I use this thing almost every day.
 It cuts down my chopping time tremendously, and as weird as this sounds, it’s also fun to use!
 Kiddo likes helping me with since it’s got a pull cord like a lawnmower.
 If you want to cut down on prepping veggies, grab one of these.
 You will love it!
 I have the green one but it comes in red too.
 Get it here!

 What the heck is a spiralizer?
 It’s a tool that turns veggies into noodles.
 Yay for more nutrient-dense “pasta”!
 My favorites are zucchini, butternut squash, and sweet potato, but you can do it with any relatively long vegetable.
-I already own one (as you can see in this recipe post for shrimp scampi florentine), but I just received another one for Christmas.
-Since the one I have still works great, I want to pass this new one on to you!
-Hence the following giveaway.
-If you’re in a hurry though, you can order it here.
+You can see it in action in this recipe post for shrimp scampi florentine.
+Get one here.

 I hope this post gives you some help with your healthy eating goals and resolutions for the new year.
 Cheers to a healthy and happy 2018!